raulorteg/HierCVAE-demo/README.md

 To verify the quality of the generated molecules with respect to the property targeted a surrogate model _(2)_ is trained to predict the electron band gap given the molecules.

+_This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future._

 ## Input & Output
 ------------------------------